 My recommendation to a lot of people is actually to start caving with a commercial provider or outdoor recreation business.
-They will give you a gentle introduction to caving, organise everything for you, provide good gear, and give you a taste of what it’s all about, but most importantly they will be more attentive to your safety and your needs than a club will, so you’ll probably enjoy the experience more knowing you are safe.
+They will give you a gentle introduction to caving, organise everything for you, provide good gear, and give you a taste of what it’s all about.
+Most importantly, they will be very attentive to your safety so you’ll enjoy the experience more knowing you are safe.

-Don’t get me wrong – a club will focus on safety, but due to the differences in insurance and liability a commercial provider will usually (not always) take more time to do things like set up belays, handlines, etc. You can test yourself, doing squeezes and climbs, and see if it is something you enjoy.
-The commercial groups usually frequent Britannia Creek and Labertouche (See the section on ‘granite caves’ in the caves of Victoria column).
-However if you pay a bit more you can go to Buchan or Wee Jasper.
+The commercial groups usually frequent Britannia Creek and Labertouche which are two granite caves near Melbourne.
+However, if you pay a bit more you can go to Buchan or Wee Jasper.
 They are not cheap but their experience, good equipment, general caving knowledge, and often transport and lunch make it worthwhile.

-While there is no affiliation or sponsorship, The author personally recommends David Chitty’s organisation ‘Adventure Guides Australia’.
-As he is not an official sponsor of Under-Victoria I cannot supply his information, but he is easily located.
+While there is no affiliation or sponsorship, the author personally recommends David Chitty’s organisation ‘Adventure Guides Australia’.
+As he is not an official sponsor of Under-Victoria, I cannot supply his information, but he is easily located.
 He has been running outdoor adventures for years and will cater a trip to your needs.
-It is the authors PERSONAL OPINION (note the word PERSONAL) that Adventure Guides Australia is the best commercial operator in Victoria.
-However there are other providers who I am sure are just as competent and if you read the below you can research it yourself.
+It’s my personal opinion that Adventure Guides Australia is the best commercial caving operator in Victoria.
+However, there are other providers who I am sure are just as competent and if you read the below you can research it yourself.

 SO… How do I choose which one to go with?
 Easy…..